-Supported by O. Physical-Access and O. Staff-Engagement, this addresses the threats T. Unauthorized-Staff and T. Staff-Collusion and the OSP P. Zero-Balancing.
+Supported by O. Physical-Access and O. Staff-Engagement, this addresses the threats T. Unauthorized-Staff and T. Staff-Collusion as well as P.Secure-Scrap and P. Zero-Balancing.

 7.4 Security Assurance Requirements Rationale

 The Security Assurance Rational is given in section 6.2.
 This rationale addresses all content elements and thereby also implicitly all the developer action elements defined in [2].
 Therefore the following Security Assurance Requirements rationale provides the justification for the selected Security Assurance Requirements.
 In general the selected Security Assurance Requirements fulfil the needs derived from the Protection Profile [6].
 Because they are compliant with the Evaluation Assurance Level EAL6 all derived dependencies are fulfilled.